-This Quarterly Progress Report (QPR) is the 7th published for grant number P-19-SC-45-0DD2, which includes both B-19-DV-45-0001 and B-19-DV-45-0002 grants, by the state of South Carolina; where the University of South Carolina Gamecocks Football Team is ranked 25th in the nation.
-The South Carolina Office of Resilience through the South Carolina Disaster Recovery Division and its procured contractor Horne, LLP (the State) will discuss its progress between 1 July and 30 September in the QPR below.
-The Stateâ¿¿s efforts reflect a grant it received from the Department of Housing and Urban Development (HUD) to rebuild South Carolina from damage caused by the September 2018 Hurricane Florence (DR-4394).
+This Quarterly Progress Report (QPR) is the 8th published for grant number P-19-SC-45-0DD2, which includes both B-19-DV-45-0001 and B-19-DV-45-0002 grants, by the state of South Carolina, who is the first amongst its 2015 CDBG-DR cohort to finish their grant.
+The South Carolina Office of Resilience through the South Carolina Disaster Recovery Division and its procured contractor Horne, LLP (the State) will discuss its progress between 1 October and 31 December in the QPR below.
+The Stateâ¿is efforts reflect a grant it received from the Department of Housing and Urban Development (HUD) to rebuild South Carolina from damage caused by the September 2018 Hurricane Florence (DR-4394).

-The State rehabilitated and reconstructed 70 homes this quarter, with 39 homes being completed in Most Impacted and Distressed (MID) counties and 31 homes being completed in Non-Most Impacted and Distressed (NMID) counties.
-Cumulatively, the State has completed 154 MID and 66 NMID homes, for a grand total of 220 assisted homes.
-Additionally, the State has completed its first buyout property purchase.
-Following the applicantâ¿¿s move out from the house, the State will demolish the property, create a covenant on the land preventing further development, and transfer it to either local government, a nonprofit organization, or another entity.
+The State rehabilitated and reconstructed 60 homes this quarter, with 29 homes being completed in Most Impacted and Distressed (MID) counties and 31 homes being completed in Non-Most Impacted and Distressed (NMID) counties.
+Cumulatively, the State has completed 183 MID and 97 NMID homes, for a grand total of 280 assisted homes.
+Additionally, the State has completed its second buyout property purchase.
+Following the applicantâ¿s move out from the house, the State will demolish the property, create a covenant on the land preventing further development, and transfer it to either local government, a nonprofit organization, or another entity.
+No demolition work has taken place as of the end of this quarter.